OpenDDS/OpenDDS/README.md

 The primary development of OpenDDS was done by
 [Object Computing, Incorporated](http://www.objectcomputing.com) in St. Louis and Phoenix.
-It is released under the same generous license terms as ACE, TAO and MPC.
-See the [LICENSE](LICENSE) file for details.
+It is released under generous license terms similar to ACE, TAO and MPC.
+See the [`LICENSE`](LICENSE) file for details.

 **Table of Contents:**